hopetambala/puente-react-gatsby-website/README.md

 Here are some quick commands to get started:

-- `npm install`: Install Node dependencies
+- `yarn install`: Install Node dependencies
-- `npm run develop`: Start the gatsby development server.
+- `yarn run develop`: Start the gatsby development server.
-- `npm setup`: Run's a setup script that connects this application to the Contentful CMS.
+- `yarn setup`: Run's a setup script that connects this application to the Contentful CMS.
 Needs system arguments
-- `npm run build`: Build a production optimized bundle of the app.
+- `yarn run build`: Build a production optimized bundle of the app.
-- `npm run deploy`: Deploy a production optimized bundle of the app to AWS s3
+- `yarn run deploy`: Deploy a production optimized bundle of the app to AWS s3

 ### AWS + s3